zzzprojects/docs/dapper-plus.net/pages/getting-started/getting-started-identity-propagation.md

 ## AfterAction

-The `AfterAction` method allow you during the mapping to specify a custom action to perform after an operations has been made.
+The `AfterAction` method allows you during the mapping to specify a custom action to perform after an operation has been made.

 ```csharp
 DapperPlusManager.Entity<Invoice>().Identity(x => x.InvoiceID)